metal3-io/cluster-api-provider-metal3/docs/api.md

 ## Machine

 A Machine is a Cluster API core object representing a Kubernetes node.
-A machine has a reference to a KubeadmConfig and a reference to a BaremetalMachine.
+A machine has a reference to a KubeadmConfig and a reference to a metal3machine.

 Example Machine: